 Disabled People's Rights

-The Commission promotes, protects and monitors the implementation of the United Nations Convention on the Rights of Persons with Disabilities - an international treaty that protects the human rights of disabled people.
+For groups whose rights are most at risk, additional human rights treaties have been created to address these barriers.
+The United Nations Convention on the Rights of Persons with Disabilities (CRPD) protects the human rights of disabled people.

 Reporting to the United Nations (UN)